Spencer R. Higgins, Architect Incorporated

 Institutional Monument

-The John Howard Monument sits across from Colborne Lodge in High Park on a manicured plot of parkland on the south side of Colborne Lodge Drive.
-The monument sits on a grassed promentory which drops off into a forested area beyond.
+The John Howard Mausoleum sits across from Colborne Lodge in High Park on a manicured plot of parkland on the south side of Colborne Lodge Drive.
+The monument sits on a grassed promontory which drops off into a forested area beyond.

-John Howard designed and erected the Howard monument in 1875, well in advance of his demise and had probably done so to ensure that the work was properly executed.
-One of the more interesting aspects of the monument is the north-side iron railing, the design of which is attributed to Christopher Wren.
-The sections of railing once formed part of the railing that enclosed the St. Paul's Cathedral Yard in London, England and were purchased by Howard for his monument.
+John Howard designed and erected the Howard Mausoleum in 1875, well in advance of his passing and had probably done so to ensure that the work was properly executed.
+One of the more interesting aspects of the monument is the east-side iron railing, the design of which is attributed to Sir Christopher Wren.
+These sections of railing once formed part of the railing that enclosed the St. Paul's Cathedral Yard in London, England and were purchased by Howard for use as the cemetery railing.

-Our office was retained by Toronto Museum and Heritage Services in 2017 to prepare Measured Drawings and an Historic Structure Report on the condition of the railing, and make recommendations for its repair.
+Our office was retained by Toronto Museums & Heritage Services in 2017 to prepare Measured Drawings and an Historic Structure Report on the condition of the railing, and make recommendations for its repair.

 The Ohio sandstone sill blocks were repaired and reset, and the previously rebuilt brick end-piers were reconstructed in their original form.